 Here’s how this affects you as a business traveller and what you need to know:

-What countries have suspended flights to Qatar?
+Which countries have suspended flights to Qatar

 The Maldives, Yemen and Libya have joined Bahrain, Egypt, Saudi Arabia and the United Arab Emirates (UAE) in suspending all diplomatic ties with Qatar.